 NOTE 1: If a tool does not construct the message in this way, the initial portion of the message that a viewer displays where UI space is limited might not be understandable.

 NOTE 2: The rationale for these guidelines is that the SARIF format is intended to make it feasible to merge the outputs of multiple tools into a single user experience.
 A uniform approach to message authoring enhances the quality of that experience.

+Messages with formatting

+Messages with formatting SHALL be written in GitHub Flavored Markdown.

+If the message consists of more than one sentence, the first sentence of the message SHOULD provide a useful summary of the message, suitable for display in cases where UI space is limited.

+For security reasons, the message SHOULD NOT contain HTML.

+All flavors of Markdown (not just GFM) are subject to two types of security vulnerabilities:

+Deeply nested markup can cause a stack overflow in the Markdown processor [GFMENG].
+To reduce this risk, consumers of SARIF files SHOULD use a Markdown processor that is hardened against such attacks.
+One example is the GitHub fork of the cmark Markdown processor [GFMCMARK].

+Markdown can contain arbitrary HTML, including (for example) javascript: links.
+To reduce this risk, consumers of SARIF files SHOULD either disable HTML processing (for example, by using an option such as the --safe option in the cmark Markdown processor), or they should run the resulting HTML through an HTML sanitizer.

 sarifLog object